yotamsha/getinvolved/client/README.md

   scenarios.js          --> end-to-end scenarios to be run by Protractor
 ```

+## Translations

+New texts are added under client/resources/locale-he_HE.json (currently only Hebrew..).
+In order to access a key in the json use the relevant key :   {{"views.home.title" | translate}}

 ## Testing

 There are two kinds of tests in the angular-seed application: Unit tests and End to End tests.